Two in custody after police chase ends in north Wichita

 WICHITA, Kan.
 (KSNW) — Two people are in custody after a police chase that originated in Bel Aire ended in north Wichita on Friday night.

-Sedgwick County Dispatch says the chase wound through northeast Wichita before ending in a crash near the intersection of Salina St. and Salina Ct.
+Sedgwick County Dispatch says the chase wound through northeast Wichita before ending in a crash near the intersection of Salina Street and Salina Court.

+Bel Aire Police said the chase started as a traffic stop on 37th Street.
+Officers attempted to stop the vehicle, but the driver fled at high speeds through Wichita and ended up coming down a dead-end road.

+Police said the car stopped, and the driver and passenger fled from the vehicle before they were caught.
+The driver of the vehicle was taken to a hospital with cuts on his hand that police think were caused by a fence.